-In this case, the paper application is must be postmarked by the following Monday/business day.
+In this case, the reference must be postmarked by the following Monday/business day.
 However, please note that application materials must be submitted to the online MOVE portal by the deadline, regardless of what day of the week it is.

-The reference form is available on the DAAD portal, also called referee’s report.
+The reference form is available on the DAAD Portal on daad.de also called referee’s report.
 If necessary, your referee may mail the reference form to us directly.

 We prefer letters from North American professors.
 If it is absolutely impossible, you may submit a letter from an employer or non-academic person.